 This for statement loops from 2 to 10 with a default increment of 1.
-No modifications to the Simpletron simulator are required.
+No modifications to the Simpletron Simulator are required.

-k) Allow the compiler to process string input and output.
-This requires the Simpletron simulator to be modified to process and store string values.
-[Hint: Each Simpletron word (i.e., memory location) can be divided into two groups, each holding a two-digit integer.
-Each two-digit integer represents the Unicode decimal equivalent of a character.
+- k) Allow the compiler to process string input and output.
+This requires the Simpletron Simulator to be modified to process and store string values.
+[Hint: Each Simpletron word can be divided into two groups, each holding a two-digit integer.
+Each two-digit integer represents the ASCII decimal equivalent of a character.
 Add a machine-language instruction that will print a string beginning at a certain Simpletron memory location.
-The first half of the Simpletron word at that location is a count of the number of characters in the string (i.e., the length of the string).
-Each succeeding half-word contains one Unicode character expressed as two decimal digits.
-The machine-language instruction checks the length and prints the string by translating each two-digit number into its equivalent character.]

-Allow the compiler to process floating-point values in addition to integers.
+The first half of the word at that location is a count of the number of characters in the string (i.e., the length of the string).
+Each succeeding half word contains one ASCII character expressed as two decimal digits.
+The machine-language instruction checks the length and prints the string by translating each two-digit number into its equivalent character.] - Allow the compiler to process floating-point values in addition to integers.
 The Simpletron Simulator must also be modified to process floating-point values.

-21.35 (A Simple Interpreter) An interpreter is a program that reads a high-level language program statement, determines the operation to be performed by the statement and executes the operation immediately.
+19.33 (A Simple Interpreter) An interpreter is a program that reads a high-level language program statement, determines the operation to be performed by the statement and executes the operation immediately.
 The high-level language program is not converted into machine language first.
-Interpreters execute more slowly than compilers do, because each statement encountered in the program being interpreted must first be deciphered at execution time.
+Interpreters execute slowly because each statement encountered in the program must first be deciphered.
 If statements are contained in a loop, the statements are deciphered each time they are encountered in the loop.
-Early versions of the BA-SIC programming language were implemented as interpreters.
-Most Java programs are run interpretively.
+Early versions of the BASIC programming language were implemented as interpreters.

-Write an interpreter for the Simple language discussed in Exercise 21.31.
-The program should use the infix-to-postfix converter developed in Exercise 21.12 and the postfix evaluator developed in Exercise 21.13 to evaluate expressions in a let statement.
-The same restrictions placed on the Simple language in Exercise 21.31 should be adhered to in this program.
-Test the interpreter with the Simple programs written in Exercise 21.31.
-Compare the results of running these programs in the interpreter with the results of compiling the Simple programs and running them in the Simpletron simulator built in Exercise 7.37.
+Write an interpreter for the Simple language discussed in Exercise 19.29.
+The program should use the infix-to-postfix converter developed in Exercise 19.12 and the postfix evaluator developed in Exercise 19.13 to evaluate expressions in a let statement.
+The same restrictions placed on the Simple language in Exercise 19.29 should be adhered to in this program.
+Test the interpreter with the Simple programs written in Exercise 19.29.
+Compare the results of running these programs in the interpreter with the results of compiling the Simple programs and running them in the Simpletron Simulator built in Exercise 8.16.